cecilearth/examples/CONTRIBUTING.md

 ## Publishing

-Update the top-level `README.md` file with a brief one-paragraph description following the standard from other code examples (e.g. Capitalised titles, lowercase-dash-directory-names).
+Please include a brief description in your pull request following the standard from other code examples (e.g. Capitalised titles, lowercase-dash-directory-names) in our [documentation](https://docs.cecil.earth).